Saint John the Evangelist Church (Columbus, Ohio): School

-Decline and Merger with Holy Rosary
+Decline and merger with Holy Rosary

 In the early 1960s, St. John had over 2,000 parishioners.
 This number declined to less than 300 by 1972, and school enrollment similarly declined.
-As a result, St. John School merged with the schools of the nearby parishes of Saint Dominic and Holy Rosary, forming a joint school called John XXIII School, which served primarily a primarily African-American and Protestant student body.
+As a result, St. John School merged with the schools of the nearby parishes of Saint Dominic and Holy Rosary, forming a joint school called John XXIII School, which served a primarily African-American and Protestant student body.
 St. John's school building hosted grades 1–3.
 John XXIII School closed in 1983 due to budget deficits.

 Following the departure of the Franciscan sisters who formerly inhabited the convent on the church grounds in 1971, the Blackman's Development Center, a militant Black power group under the leadership of Hassan Jeru-Ahmed, opened a drug rehabilitation facility there, prompting controversy.
 This was particularly due to its proximity to the still-active school building.
 The convent went on to house staff members of the BDC.
 Major renovations were undertaken to the church in 1973, with two-thirds of the pews being removed from the building to create a flexible worship area, the walls being painted white, and a confessional being removed to make space for a handicapped ramp.
 Removed items, including statues, pieces of altar rail, and side altars, were auctioned off in the church yard.

 In May 1979, neighboring Holy Rosary church was merged into St. John, forming the Community of Holy Rosary-St. John, which worshipped exclusively at the St. John campus, as Holy Rosary's church building was sold to a Baptist congregation shortly following its merger.
 Holy Rosary's membership had significantly declined following the construction of Interstate 70, and White flight lead to neighborhoods being inhabited by mostly non-Catholic African-Americans.
 These issues also affected St. John.